Understanding Access Control System Differences

 You can also perform other management actions, as needed, such as adding ACS users to and removing ACS users from access groups, assigning and unassigning existing credentials, suspending and unsuspending ACS users, updating ACS users and credentials, and deleting ACS users and credentials.

-Credential-based Access Control Systems
+Credential-Based Access Control Systems

 In a credential-based ACS, the acs_credential